ALowVerus/orgo-sim/README.md

 whatsoever (including, without limitation, attorney's fees) in any way due to, resulting from, or arising in connection with the use of or inability to use the product or the content.

-###This product is still in Beta, and while its content will improve over time, it is still in no way, shape, or form a replacement for professional Chemistry tutoring and supervision.
+-> This product is still in Beta, and while its content will improve over time, it is still in no way, shape, or form a replacement for professional Chemistry tutoring and supervision.

-###Consult with a professional before performing any chemistry experiments, and follow that professional's advice over that of this product.
+-> Consult with a professional before performing any chemistry experiments, and follow that professional's advice over that of this product.